 Below, one of the Musica-class ships, the MSC Magnifica, is shown leaving IJmuiden at the 21st of april 2013.

 Holland became a very important hub for the Northern European cruises of MSC, that were offered when more ships could be used.
 Amsterdam is one of the most important cruiseports in this part of the continent, but they have a slight problem because the city is situated around 25 kilometers inland.
 This is due to the fact that when Amsterdam had its golden age in the 17th century, the city was situated on an inlet of the inland sea Zuiderzee.
 With all Dutch water engineering works to stop the country from flooding, the inland sea was dammed off and Amsterdam was instead given access to the Northsea directly via the Northsea Canal.
 This was a very good connection, but in modern times, time is money and it costs ships around three extra hours to pass the locks at IJmuiden and then sail on to Amsterdam.
 Of course, they also have to get back to sea so another three hours are 'wasted'.
 MSC really wanted to use Amsterdam as a main hub, but this extra lost time was a big problem for them.
 In recent years, the port of IJmuiden, that is part of the Amsterdam Harbour Company too, is filling in the gap and a terminal was constructed in the first years of the new millennium.
 But the space here is rather small, so when a new dock was built on the former beach, it was decided to dock larger cruiseships here.
 Only problem was, there was no terminal.
 Talks between the Port Of Amsterdam and MSC resulted in MSC promising a large amount of sailings from The Netherlands, when a new terminal was built in the new dock of IJmuiden.
 Within six months during the winter of 2011/2012, the terminal was built to the specifications MSC gave.
 Nothing more, nothing less.
 During 2012, MSC ships docked around 35 times at the new terminal, sailing cruises within Northern Europe and down to Spain from here.
 The terminal is also used for other companies, Saga Holidays, Holland America Line and Pullmantur Cruises for example.
-Because of the recent growth of sailings from the terminal, the community of Velsen decided to enlarge the terminal by 100% and double the passenger capacity.

 A ship that has sailed for MSC is alaso placed elsewhere on Castles Of The Seas